Snowflake-Labs/sfquickstarts/site/sfguides/src/data-lake-using-apache-iceberg-with-snowflake-and-aws-glue/data_lake_using_apache_iceberg_with_snowflake_and_aws_glue.md

 <!-- ------------------------ -->
-## Use Glue to create Iceberg table and convert parquet data in place
+## Use AWS Glue to create the Iceberg table
 Duration: 6

-In this step we will use AWS Glue to create an icebrg table and convert parquet data without rewriting the data on S3 to iceberg format.
-Glue Notebooks will be used.
+In this step we will use AWS Glue to create an icebrg table and convert parquet data to iceberg format.
+Glue Studio will be used.

 - In one of the browser tabs with the AWS console type **S3** in the search bar and select **S3**.
 This will allow you to quickly see what data and folders are created in S3. **Verify** the AWS Region in the S3 screen.